vinceimbat/vinceimbat/content/thoughts/my forest garden of the mind.md

 My forest garden of the mind is what I use to refer to the collection of contents of the mind, recorded in media or unrecorded, that I have actively and consciously collected, curated, and cultivated.
 Therefore, it includes my digital notes and documents, analog materials, and photos.

-I use a forest garden as a metaphor to work with my metaphor of [[thoughts/wilderness]] and [[walking]] as a metaphor for thinking and exploring mental spaces.
+I use a forest garden as a metaphor to work with my metaphor of [[wilderness]] and [[walking]] as a metaphor for thinking and exploring mental spaces.

 The metaphor is inspired by [[thoughts/digital gardening]], which involves a sense of ownership to place or at least a relationship between self and space.